MPSAirties/airties-elk-docker/docs/index.md

 For instance, the image containing Elasticsearch 1.7.3, Logstash 1.5.5, and Kibana 4.1.2 (which is the last image using the Elasticsearch 1.x and Logstash 1.x branches) bears the tag `E1L1K4`, and can therefore be pulled using `sudo docker pull sebp/elk:E1L1K4`.

-The available tags are listed on [Docker Hub's sebp/elk image page](https://hub.docker.com/r/sebp/elk/) or GitHub repository page.
+The available tags are listed on [Docker Hub's mikesatx/airties-elk image page](docker pull mikesatx/airties-elk) or GitHub repository page.

 By default, if no tag is indicated (or if using the tag `latest`), the latest version of the image will be pulled.